 - Properties in the Area that Are Similar-The PHA will compare the unit that is trying to be approved for Section 8 to units in the area that are not part of public housing assistance programs.

-- Similar Units on the Premises- If the unit that is vying to be approved by Section 8 is located in a property that has one or more similar units which are not part of a public housing assistance program, the PHA will compare the units.
+- Similar Units on the Premises- If the unit that is trying to be approved by Section 8 is located in a property that has one or more similar units which are not part of a public housing assistance program, the PHA will compare the units.
 The landlord has to certify that the Section 8 housing choice voucher amount will not be more than the amount of rent the landlord collects for the other comparable units on the premises.

-What If Your Unit Is Not Considered Rent Reasonable?
+What if Your Unit Is Not Considered Rent Reasonable?